meilisearch/engine-team/resources/meilisearch-release.md

 - The title of the release: `vX.Y.Z`
 - The tag associated to the release: should be `vX.Y.Z`
 - ⚠️ The branch on which to push the release: `release-vX.Y.Z`.
 Do not push the tag to `main`!
+- The description:
-- The description: use the changelogs in [the related PR](https://github.com/meilisearch/engine-team/pulls). ⚠️ Some lines of the changelogs must be removed; check carefully the comments and if there is any remaining `TBD`.
+    - For non-patch release: use the changelogs in [the related PR](https://github.com/meilisearch/engine-team/pulls). ⚠️ Some lines of the changelogs must be removed; check the comments carefully and if there is any remaining `TBD`.
+    - For patch release: add as many details as possible (link the PRs, the authors of PR, the new usage, the external contributors we want to thank...)
 - Check the `Set as the latest release`

 ![GH release form](../assets/gh-release.png)